MBM42/Deep_Learning_FDI_Rocketry/ReadMe.md

 The *data_gen.py* consists of the main script in charge of streamlining the generation of hopper launch simulations based on its EcosimPro digital twin.

-Each simulation is based on a randomly generated trajectory, whose variability is provided changing maximum thrust, target height and initial propellant mass.
+Each simulation is based on a randomly generated trajectory, with variability introduced by changing the maximum thrust, target height, and initial propellant mass.

 ### 5.1 EcosimPro Model